Jarecb/Splurg_World/README.md

 # Spawning
 Creating new Splurgs is called spawning and can happen in 2 ways
 ## Hives
-Hives will spawn random Splurgs providing they have enough energy (nest.default.spawn.food)
+Hives will spawn random Splurgs providing they have enough energy (hive.default.spawn.energy)
 ## Splurg Breeding
 When 2 Splurgs meet, providing they have enough energy they will spawn a new Splurg.
 This Splurg is mostly random, however if the two parent Splurgs share a common attribute value then the